mjoe/ansible-homebridge-knx-pi/README.md

 # Bootstrap

-This is simple ansible playbook to setup homebridge with the plugins knx and netatmo on your Raspberry Pi running a fresh Raspbian installation on it.
+This is a simple Ansible playbook to setup homebridge with knx and netatmo plugins on your Raspberry Pi running a fresh Raspbian installation on it.

 ```bash
 # Install Ansible and Git, as you like.